-Total exposure in a new share issue
+Total exposure in an IPO share issue

-4.3.1 There should be an overall limit to control a lending Al's total exposure to investors and stockbrokers in a new share issue.
+- 4.3.1 There should be an overall limit to control a lending Al's total exposure to investors and stockbrokers in an IPO share issue.
 This limit should be properly determined and approved according to the Al's established policies and procedures, having regard to the results of analysis referred to in para.
 4.2.1.
-In setting this limit, lending Als

-- should not be swayed by fads or by what is fashionable (e.g. new concept business). - 4.3.2 As the exposure of a lending AI to the receiving bank in a new share issue is effectively short-term and unsecured, the overall limit for the new share issue should also be set in relation to the lending AI's normal credit limit on the receiving bank.
-As a general principle, the lending AI should not take on a much larger exposure during the IPO than it would be prepared to accept for short-term unsecured lending to the receiving bank in the normal course of business. - 4.3.3 A lending AI should therefore carefully consider and justify any plan to increase its exposure to the receiving bank of an IPO (e.g. by raising its existing credit limit on the receiving bank), albeit only for a short period of time during the IPO.
-In particular, the lending AI should ensure that: - the increase in exposure to the receiving bank is supported by the financial strength of the receiving bank, the expected outcome of the new share issue, and prevailing market conditions; and - the AI has the capacity to withstand the credit and liquidity risks arising from the increase in exposure to the receiving bank (taking into account any available contingency funding arrangements).
+In setting this limit, lending Als should not be swayed by fads or by what is fashionable (e.g. new concept business). - 4.3.2 As the exposure of a lending AI to the designated bank (where the lending AI and the designated bank are not the same entity) and receiving bank in an IPO share issue is effectively short-term and unsecured, the overall limit for the new share issue should also be set in relation to the lending AI's normal credit limit on the designated bank and receiving bank.
+As a general principle, the lending AI should not take on a much larger exposure during the IPO than it would be prepared to accept for short-term unsecured lending to the designated bank and receiving bank in the normal course of business. - 4.3.3 A lending AI should therefore carefully consider and justify any plan to increase its exposure to the designated bank and receiving bank of an IPO (e.g. by raising its existing credit limits), albeit only for a short period of time during the IPO.
+In particular, the lending AI should ensure that: